OSMCha/osmcha-frontend/ABOUT.md

 * More details on the mapper can be found under the `User tab`.
 This gives more context to the reviewer about the user history and their pattern of contribution to OpenStreetMap.

-### Using Changeset-map
+### Using the map view

-* Changeset-map is a changeset visualiser for OSM.
-It helps the reviewer understand the edits of a changeset both in terms of geometry and feature properties.
+* One of OSMCha's core features is the ability to visualize a changeset on a map.
+Every map element that the changeset touched is shown, colored to indicate whether the element was created, modified, or deleted.
+Clicking on a map element reveals additional details about what was changed (for example, which OSM tags were modified).
+The map view helps you understand the complete effect of a changeset.

 <!--<img width="600" alt="osmcha-changesetmap" src="https://d2mxuefqeaa7sj.cloudfront.net/s_97A29C4444FB7626533E7DD42C06D768BD5A4FA0D1B3C76327F305F832774967_1497443481288_image.png">-->